awsaavedra/awsaavedra.github.io/content/posts/ai.md

 tags: [philosophy, software]
 draft: false
 ---
-We refer to the question: What sort of creature man’s next successor in the supremacy of the earth is likely to be.
+>"We refer to the question: What sort of creature man’s next successor in the supremacy of the earth is likely to be.
-We have often heard this debated; but it appears to us that we are ourselves creating our own successors; we are daily adding to the beauty and delicacy of their physical organisation; we are daily giving them greater power and supplying by all sorts of ingenious contrivances that self-regulating, self-acting power which will be to them what intellect has been to the human race.
+>We have often heard this debated; but it appears to us that we are ourselves creating our own successors;
+>we are daily adding to the beauty and delicacy of their physical organisation;
+>we are daily giving them greater power and supplying by all sorts of ingenious contrivances that self-regulating,
+>self-acting power which will be to them what intellect has been to the human race.
-In the course of ages we shall find ourselves the inferior race.
+>In the course of ages we shall find ourselves the inferior race.
-...
+>...
-Day by day, however, the machines are gaining ground upon us; day by day we are becoming more subservient to them; more men are daily bound down as slaves to tend them, more men are daily devoting the energies of their whole lives to the development of mechanical life.
+>Day by day, however, the machines are gaining ground upon us;
+>day by day we are becoming more subservient to them; more men are daily
+>bound down as slaves to tend them, more men are daily devoting the energies of
+>their whole lives to the development of mechanical life.
-The upshot is simply a question of time, but that the time will come when the machines will hold the real supremacy over the world and its inhabitants is what no person of a truly philosophic mind can for a moment question.
+>The upshot is simply a question of time, but that the time will come when the machines
+>will hold the real supremacy over the world and its inhabitants is what
+>no person of a truly philosophic mind can for a moment question."

 ~ Darwin among the Machines by Cellarius (Samuel Butler)